 Level 4 reinforces and builds on the skills developed in Level 3.
 During Level 4, ringers can progress up to ringing methods as part of a band of 5 or 6 ringers.

 Once you have grasped the key skills of change ringing, there are more complicated patterns or methods to learn and also variations of the ones you already know.
 There is a world of opportunity to learn new things, and using the clever approach bell ringers have to memorise the pattern it is not even too difficult!

 You will learn about the blue line and how the structure of a method can help to make it easier to learn – including place bells, passing the treble and understanding bob and single variations.

 At Level 4, you and your teacher will decide whether to go down the Doubles or Minor pathway.
 They are very similar but are usually based on your local band and what it normally rings.
-The Doubles pathway focuses on method patterns run on 5 bells whilst the Minor pathway focuses on method patterns run on 6 bells.
+The Doubles pathway focuses on method patterns rung on 5 bells whilst the Minor pathway focuses on method patterns rung on 6 bells.

-Both pathways build on earlier skills to treble or tenor behind to methods.
+Both pathways build on earlier skills of ringing the treble or the tenor behind to methods.
 In Level 4, the number and variety of methods is expanded to include Plain Hunt on 6, Original Doubles, Spliced Little and Plain Bob.
-Further practice at listening skills is provided through using simulators and facing outward from the circle for place making or call changes.
+Further practice at listening skills is provided through using simulators and facing outward from the circle for place making or Call Changes.

 Level 4 concentrates on:

 Activities to build skills include ringing inside to Bastow Minimus and Doubles and varieties of Bob Doubles.
 Plain courses and touches of Plain Bob or Grandsire can be used with different starts.

 The Minor pathway concentrates on:

 Activities to build skills include ringing inside to Bastow Minimus and Minor.
 Plain courses and touches of Little and Plain Bob Minor can be used as well as Trebling to Bob Minor.